eshanks16/katacoda-scenarios-1/troubleshooting-services/step3.md

 `kubectl get pods -n kube-system`{{execute}}

 At first glance, things look to be in pretty good shape.
-Your pods are all in a running state, which is nice, but we're missing a `kube-proxy`.
+Your pods are all in a running state, but we're missing a `kube-proxy`.

+>Note: You may have a katacode pod that is in an error state.
+This is not
+>material to the lab.

 The kube proxy is supposed to be deployed on each node (usually a daemonset) and configures the hosts routing rules.
 For instance, ensuring traffic can get to your service endpoints that we already validated.